Property Purchase Process

 You have to pay the 30% deposit and then the bank will release the mortgage.

-Interest rates are the lowest in the developed world and banks will lend for ten years at fixed rates below 2%.
+Interest rates are the lowest in the developed world and banks will lend over 50 years at fixed rates (5-15 years) below 2% per annum.

 A Swiss mortgage (both variable and fixed rates available) is effectively an overdraft secured against the property with the borrower paying interest on the capital every quarter.